 XON

 XOFF

 Cancel

-When the Software flow control method is used, the current XON or XOFF that has been received during transmission will be displayed on the right of the display.
-Use this feedback to determine if the LAN CONNECT unit is receiving XON or XOFF characters.
+When the Software flow control method is used, the most current XON or XOFF received during transmission will be displayed on the right of the display.
+Use this feedback to determine if the LAN CONNECT REMOTE unit is receiving XON or XOFF characters.